 - He: This is a good luck symbol for harmonious relationships.

-- Ji: Give this symbol for good luck and a wish that all is well for a housewarming gift.
+- Ji: Give this Chinese symbol for good fortune and a wish that all is well for a housewarming gift.

-- Lu: Prosperity, good fortune and wealth come with this character.
+- Lu: Prosperity, good fortune and wealth come with this Chinese character.

 3. Chinese Dragons

-You'll find the dragon motif throughout Chinese architecture, such as palaces, walls, bridges, temples and even household items such as china and serving bowls.
+You'll find the dragon motif throughout Chinese architecture.
 Some dragon names are spelled differently depending on the region of the country, but they all retain the same properties.
-You can place any of the nine dragons in various sectors of your home to activate the specific chi energy the dragon represents.

 - Baxia (Bixi): The most commonly recognized symbol is the dragon tortoise (turtle dragon).
 He is powerful and strong and capable of bearing life's burdens.
 He brings long life of prosperity and strength.

-- Bi An (Bian): This dragon is a protector of the law and considered to be a fair judge.
+- Bi An (Bian): This dragon is a protector of the law and considered a fair judge.
 Use this auspicious symbol for any legal issues you may face.

 - Gongfu (Gong Fu): This water dragon god enjoys swimming in lakes and other bodies of water.
 He brings wealth to your home and protects you from floods and is often used on ships.